Genízaro: Tribal origins

 According to DNA studies, Hispanos of New Mexico have significant proportions of Amerindian genes (between 30 and 40% of the Nuevomexicano genome) due to the interbreeding between Spanish and genízaros.
-Most genízaros were Navajo, Pawnee, Apache, Kiowa Apache, Ute, Comanche, and Paiute, who had been purchased at a young age and worked as domestic servants and sheepherders.
+Most genízaros were Navajo, Pawnee, Apache, Plains Apache, Ute, Comanche, and Paiute, who had been purchased at a young age and worked as domestic servants and sheepherders.
 Throughout the Spanish and Mexican period, Genízaros settled in several New Mexican villages such as Belén, Tomé, Valencia, Carnuel, Los Lentes, Socorro, and San Miguel del Vado.
 Genízaros also lived in Albuquerque, Atrisco, Santa Fe, Chimayó, Taos, Abiquiú, and Las Vegas, NM.

 By the mid-18th century, the Comanche dominated the weaker tribes in the eastern plains and sold children that they kidnapped from these tribes to the Spanish villagers.
-By the Mexican and early American period (1821–1880), almost all genízaros were of Navajo ancestry.
+By the Mexican and early American period (1821–1880), almost all Genízaros were of Navajo ancestry.
 During negotiations with the United States military, Navajo spokesmen raised the issue of Navajos being held as servants in Spanish/Mexican households.
 When asked how many Navajos were among the Mexicans, they responded: "over half the tribe."
-Most of the captives never returned to the Navajo nation but remained as the lower classes in the Hispanic villages.
+Most of the captives never returned to the Navajo Nation but remained as the lower classes in the Hispanic villages.
 Members of different tribes intermarried in these communities.

-Presently, genízaros descendants comprise much of the population of Atrisco, Pajarito, and Barelas in the South Valley of Albuquerque, and significant portions of the population of Las Vegas in Eastern New Mexico.
+Presently, genízaro descendants comprise much of the population of Atrisco, Pajarito, and Barelas in the South Valley of Albuquerque, and significant portions of the population of Las Vegas in Eastern New Mexico.

 19th century

 In 1821, Mexico became independent of Spain, and New Mexico became a territory within the First Mexican Empire.
 The Treaty of Córdoba, enacted by Mexico, decreed that Indigenous tribes within its borders were citizens of Mexico.
-During Spanish rule, genízaros and Pueblo natives were often treated as second-class citizens, although they were protected by the Laws of the Indies.
+During Spanish rule, Genízaros and Pueblo Natives were often treated as second-class citizens, although they were protected by the Laws of the Indies.

-The newly independent Mexican government proclaimed social equality for all ethnic groups, and the genízaros were officially considered equals to their vecino (villagers of mainly mixed racial backgrounds) and Pueblo neighbors.
-During this period, the term genízaro was officially discontinued for church and government documents.
+The newly independent Mexican government proclaimed social equality for all ethnic groups, and the Genízaros were officially considered equals to their vecino (villagers of mainly mixed racial backgrounds) and Pueblo neighbors.
+During this period, the term Genízaro was officially discontinued for church and government documents.
 In practice, however, Mexico was far from egalitarian.
-Many genízaros remained culturally and economically marginal in New Mexican society.
+Many Genízaros remained culturally and economically marginal in New Mexican society.

-Economic and social conditions during the Mexican period were so bad that in 1837, the Pueblo, genízaros, coyotes, and vecinos revolted against the Mexican government.
+Economic and social conditions during the Mexican period were so bad that in 1837, the Pueblo, Genízaros, coyotes (people with a Mestizo and an Indigenous parent), and vecinos revolted against the Mexican government.
 Rebels beheaded Albino Perez (the Governor of New Mexico) and killed all of the Mexican troops in Santa Fe.
-They formed a new government and elected as governor José González, a genízaro of Taos Pueblo and Pawnee ancestry.
+They formed a new government and elected as governor José González, a Genízaro of Taos Pueblo and Pawnee ancestry.
 The revolt was often referred to as the Chimayoso Revolt, after the community of Chimayó in northern New Mexico, which was home to José Ángel González and many other mixed-blood Indigenous peoples.
 The Chimayoso revolt was one of many actions against the Mexican government by Indigenous groups during this period, including the Mayan revolt in Yucatán.